 The problem?

-To start, the much-awaited government “contingent workforce” numbers didn’t actually measure the gig economy.
-The Bureau of Labor Statistics, seeking data that would properly compare to past surveys, looked only at contingent workers as they were defined in 1999, when they did the first such survey.
+To start, the much-awaited government “contingent workforce” numbers didn’t actually measure gig work.
+Seeking comparable data, the BLS looked only at contingent workers as they were defined in 1999.
+That’s when they did the first such survey.
 That precluded measuring the gig economy as it now functions.
 Unlike 1999, workers now often cobble together multiple part-time jobs to create a full-time income — or moonlight while holding down another full-time job.

 “Anything other than your main job is not tracked at all [in this survey],” said Dori Allard, chief of the labor force statistics division at the Bureau of Labor Statistics.
 “That’s how the survey was initially done in 1999.
 We wanted to make sure that the data was comparable.”